kenil059137/movie-recommender-system/README.md

-# movie-recommender-system
+#movie-recommender-system-tmdb-dataset
-suggest a movie of content based recommender system
+A content based movie recommender system using cosine similarity